 Exiting being in care should definitely be easier.
 Many facilities seem to believe that discharge, especially against medical advice, is possible only if someone else agrees to absorb responsibility for care, sometimes only if one of a very few individuals accept that responsibility.
 The individual is not allowed to take that responsibility for themself unless they can gain access to a court, which these facilities often resist, supposedly in the name of health.
 Discharge planning should be scheduled at a patient’s request and subject to a time limit, in order to drive the facility to complete everything needed or beneficial for discharge in a reasonable time frame.

 More patients at the margins of admissibility to these facilities and who don’t want admission should be afforded more support for staying at home, or in another home, that is not one of these facilities.
 For instance, by now someone must have invented a stove that is safer for people who want to nap while cooking (some cooking is slow).
 Amtrak redesigned its train engineer cabs decades ago so that an engineer is required to adjust a control or touch an otherwise-meaningless panel every twenty seconds.
 It didn’t matter what the engineer adjusted or touched as long as it was something once every 20 seconds or less.
 If the engineer didn’t do it, a loud alarm sounded.
 If the engineer still didn’t do it, the train stopped.
 The engineer could restart the train but doing so required going outside and, at a train terminal, a supervisor would ask why a restart was necessary.
-If the engineer was alone and had a heart attack without hitting the brakes, the train would stop anyway and someone would investigate.
+The engineer also had to hold to a certain body posture range, so a beam would not get past; if the engineer slumped, such as from a heart attack, the beam would signal a receiver and cause the train to stop.
 That could be a model for a stove and an oven, conventional or microwave.
-Similarly-driven safety improvements to other home equipment and to homes per se are likely within reach.
+Similarly-driven safety improvements to other home equipment and to homes per se are likely affordable.